Skip to main navigation

 What To Expect

-Follow-up care is needed because of the chance that colorectal cancer will return, even if the surgery was successful.
+Follow-up care is needed because of the chance that cancer will return, even if the surgery was successful.
 Treatment after liver resection may include chemotherapy or radiation treatments.

 Why It Is Done